Back to Reports

 Ticker: VEDL (Vedanta Limited)

-Position Disclosure: Viceroy Research may hold short positions in related securities
+Position Disclosure: Viceroy Research may hold short positions in securities related to Vedanta Limited (VEDL).

 Thesis: Why Vedanta Faces Negative Returns